Nano Banana (Gemini 2.5 Flash Image) vs Qwen3.6 Max Preview

 The capability footprint differs most on vision: Qwen3.6 Max Preview, multimodal input: Qwen3.6 Max Preview, reasoning mode: Qwen3.6 Max Preview, function calling: Qwen3.6 Max Preview, tool use: Qwen3.6 Max Preview, and structured outputs: Qwen3.6 Max Preview.
 Both models share the core language-model surface, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-For cost, Nano Banana (Gemini 2.5 Flash Image) lists $0.3/1M input and $30/1M output tokens, while Qwen3.6 Max Preview lists $1.04/1M input and $6.24/1M output tokens on the cheapest tracked provider.
+For cost, Nano Banana (Gemini 2.5 Flash Image) lists $0.30/1M input and $30/1M output tokens on the cheapest tracked provider, while Qwen3.6 Max Preview lists tiered pricing: 0-128,000t is $1.30/1M input and $7.80/1M output; 128,000t+ is $2/1M input and $12/1M output.
 A 70/30 input-output blend puts Qwen3.6 Max Preview lower by about $6.61 per million blended tokens.
-Availability is 3 providers versus 1, so concentration risk also matters.
+For tiered rows, this cheapest-track view can understate interactive or fast-lane spend, so compare the tier you will actually use.
+Availability is 4 providers versus 3, so concentration risk also matters.

 Choose Nano Banana (Gemini 2.5 Flash Image) when provider fit, lower input-token cost, and broader provider choice are central to the workload.
 Choose Qwen3.6 Max Preview when reasoning depth and larger context windows are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.